MJeat/Documentation/Cyber-Projects/AWS-Mini-Enterprise-Production-Setup/Github-Version/3-Building-FullStack-System.md

 - HTML & CSS (Frontend), Node.js (Backend)
 - React.js (Frontend) & Node.js (Backend) – (Abandon)

-We test the first approach first, then we can swap the approach 1 frontend with the approach 2 frontend (React.js).
+We test the first approach first, then we can swap the approach 1 frontend with the approach 2 frohttps://github.com/MJeat/Documentation/blob/main/Cyber-Projects/AWS-Mini-Enterprise-Production-Setup/Github-Version/3-Building-FullStack-System.mdntend (React.js).

 ==================================================================

 # Review System Info
 - Nginx acts as a Reverse Proxy in the Public Subnet to handle incoming traffic, while Apache2 runs the Backend API in the Private Subnet.
 The backend communicates with RDS MySQL and uses a NAT Gateway for outbound updates.
-Proxy Typesf
+## Proxy Types

 In my setup, I actually have two different types of proxies working for different reasons:
 - The Reverse Proxy (Nginx/Apache): * Likely sitting on your Backend EC2 instance.